mikejoh/gk/CAPA/README.md

 Are packaged as tarballs and gzipped by default.
 Skip by specifying `archive.none=false`.

-Artifact garbae collection for artifacts you dont need can be done with `OnWorkflowCompletion` or `OnWorkflowDeletion`.
+Artifact garbage collection for artifacts you dont need can be done with `OnWorkflowCompletion` or `OnWorkflowDeletion`.

 Strategies:
 `artifactGC.strategy=Never`, set the strategy in the spec to make it global.